social action

 NEW: Download our Climate Action Plan Checklist here.
 It provides a summarized version of the action items detailed above.

-If you would like professional assistance with creating a customized Climate Action Plan for your household, workplace, or company/organization or other group, or if you want more prescriptive, step by step instructions or guidance on exactly how you can implement the strategies in your plan, I am a climate and sustainability advisor and I offer those services.
+If you would like professional assistance with creating a customized Climate Action Plan of the top actions for your household, workplace, or company/organization or other group, or if you want more prescriptive, step by step instructions or guidance on exactly how you can implement the strategies in your plan, I am a climate and sustainability advisor and I offer those services.

 One’s climate actions and choices become more obvious and automatic as one’s climate/environmental ethic or mindset deepens.
 Gradually, you find yourself looking at almost everything you do and choose through a climate (and planetary health) lens.
 This doesn’t need to be seen as a burden; it is simply living within the reality of ecological limits.
 We already apply all sorts of other filters to our decisions (e.g., cost, aesthetics, convenience).
 It’s important to include climate and environmental considerations, as well, and shift towards prioritizing those over less consequential considerations.